Proton Therapy for Lung Cancer Treatment.

 A pathology report (if available)

-Proton therapy at the University of Florida Proton Therapy Institute is offered as part of a multidisciplinary program involving input from medical oncologists, pathologists, pulmonologists, thoracic surgeons, and diagnostic radiologists.
+Proton therapy at the UF Health Proton Therapy Institute is offered as part of a multidisciplinary program involving input from medical oncologists, pathologists, pulmonologists, thoracic surgeons, and diagnostic radiologists.
 Patients are ideally seen in our clinic on a Monday or Tuesday.
 Cases are usually discussed at a multidisciplinary thoracic oncology meeting on Thursday morning where treatment recommendations are made.
-All physicians at the University of Florida Proton Therapy Institute and Shands Jacksonville are University of Florida faculty.
+All physicians at the UF Health Proton Therapy Institute and Shands Jacksonville are University of Florida Health faculty.

-To learn more about proton therapy for lung cancer, or to find out if you are a candidate for proton therapy, contact the University of Florida Proton Therapy Institute today.
+To learn more about proton therapy for lung cancer, or to find out if you are a candidate for proton therapy, contact us today.